home-assistant/home-assistant.io/source/_integrations/fan.mqtt.markdown

   type: boolean
   default: true
 speed_range_min:
   description: The minimum of numeric output range (`off` not included, so `speed_range_min` - 1 represents 0%).
+The number of speeds within the speed_range / 100 will determine the `percentage_step`.
   required: false
   type: integer
   default: 1
 speed_range_max:
   description: The maximum of numeric output range (representing 100%).
+The number of speeds within the speed_range / 100 will determine the `percentage_step`.
   required: false
   type: integer
   default: 100